 But if you use a Pretty Link, you just have to update the link one time and all the rest of the links will automatically be right.

-Here’s what that looks like… just open Pretty Link and update the “Target URL” to the new link you want to redirect to:
+Just open Pretty Link and update the “Target URL” to the new link you want to redirect to.